ioos/ioos_code_lab/jupyterbook/content/ioos_installation_conda.md

 1. If you did not install Miniforge on your C:\\ drive you may have a "long path error."
 Usually that happens when you see failures in the environment creation;
 1. Installation is "successful" but nothing was installed.
 Please see https://github.com/ContinuumIO/anaconda-issues/issues/6258 for some reasons to why that us happening.
 Most common ones are aggressive anti-virus or bank apps blocking the installation;
-1. Installation was successful but calling `jupyter notebook` just hangs while "waiting for localhost:" that is probably a firewall setting blocking the notebook or you need to update your packages.
+1. Installation was successful but calling `jupyter nbclassic` just hangs while "waiting for localhost:" that is probably a firewall setting blocking the notebook or you need to update your packages.
 See [update environment](#updating-the-ioos-environment).